hapax/hapax.github.io/assets/benford.md

 [his tutorial](https://www.lesswrong.com/posts/PsEppdvgRisz5xAHG/fermi-estimates#Example_4__How_many_plays_of_My_Bloody_Valentine_s__Only_Shallow__have_been_reported_to_last_fm_)),
 we can happily Fermi estimate power-law distributed numbers without this advanced technology.
+Are Fermi estimates unreasonably effective in this context?

+Maybe.
-But Fermi estimates work best in the high-density core, not out at the tails, and it's not until we get to the tails that the difference between the log-normal and power law (or exponential, or Weibull, or your favourite skewed distribution) becomes obvious.
+But the estimates work best in the high-density core where things look uniform, not out at the tails, and it's not until we get to the tails that the difference between the log-normal and power law (or exponential, or Weibull, or your favourite skewed distribution) becomes pronounced.
+So the unreasonable effectiveness here can probably be explained by the resemblance to the log-normal, though this is something I'd like to check more carefully in future.

 <!-- In general, we only expect Fermi estimates to work for numbers which
 are the product of many factors.